 CURRENT AND PAST RESEARCH

-Placing ‘Angola:’ Race, coloniality, and animality at the Louisiana State Penitentiary (2014-present)
+Placing ‘Angola:’ Racialization, settler colonialism, and anthropocentrism at the Louisiana State Penitentiary (2014-2018)

 Reproducing Dairy: Embodied animals and the institution of animal agriculture (2010-2014)

 This multispecies ethnographic work involved an examination of the gendered commodification of the animal body in U.S. dairy production, drawing on the feminist geographical theory of the ‘global intimate’ (advanced by Geraldine Pratt and Victoria Rosner) to describe the power-laden relationship between global processes of industrialization, political economy and the commodification of intimate animal bodies.
 I organized this work in four parts: 1) a politics of access, which looks at legal and political mechanisms shaping access to spaces of food production; 2) gender, sexuality and species, which explores the gendered materialities of animals in the dairy industry; 3) places of material and discursive commodification, which examines how places themselves are central to the commodification of animal bodies; and 4) educational paradigms, which explores how educational programs reproduce the institution of animal agriculture.
 Telling the stories of individual animals and humans throughout the text, this work drew attention to the grievability of animals’ lives and deaths in the food system in an act of making the personal – the intimate – political.
 This work will be published as a book entitled The Cow with Ear Tag #1389, under contract with the University of Chicago Press.